 Three letters of recommendation are required; each must address the applicant's potential for success in the proposed graduate degree program.
 At least two of the letters must come from persons from whom the applicant has taken academic coursework.
-The letters must be sent directly to the School of Graduate Studies by the writers.
-The forms for letters of recommendation (included in the application packet) should be used.
+The letters must be sent directly to the School of Graduate Studies.
+The request is sent out electronically through the online application.

 International applicants from non-English-speaking countries must demonstrate competency in the English language.
 A minimum score of 79 - 80 internet based test, 550 paper based test, or 213 computer based test for the Test of English as a Foreign Language (TOEFL), which is administered throughout the world, satisfies that requirement, unless the student's department requires a higher score.
 If an international applicant has a degree from a university in an English-speaking country, the TOEFL is not required.